fbpx

 You should be given the opportunity to discuss the benefits and potential risks of caesarean birth compared to giving birth vaginally.
 However, once you have made your decision it should be respected.

 An individual obstetrician can say no to your request on the basis that they do not want to carry out an intervention that they believe to be harmful.
-However, they must refer you to a doctor who is happy to carry out a caesarean section.
+However, they should then refer you to a doctor who is happy to carry out a caesarean section.

 Is a maternal request caesarean birth a legal right?